Georgee0/threading_download_XKCD/README.md

 # threading_download_XKCD
-The program is a modification  of
+The program is a modification  of All XKCD download for web scraping project repository.